jedahan/collections-api/Readme.md

 ### Installation and Deployment

 The API requires [node.js](http://nodejs.org), uses [redis](redis.io) for caching, and is built on the [koa](koajs.com) web framework.
 Install the required libraries with `npm install`.
-You can start the server and redis together with `foreman start` if you have [foreman](http://ddollar.github.io/foreman/) (recommended), or if you have some other way of having redis run, just do `npm start`.
+You can start the server and redis together with `foreman start` if you have [foreman](http://ddollar.github.io/foreman/) (recommended), or if you have some other way of running redis, just do `npm start`.

 The current version on [scrapi.org](scrapi.org) is running on linode, running dokku.
 So `git push dokku master` just werks :).